 4. All ENTRIES must be in English, subtitled, or dubbed into English.

-6. All authors and/or owners of the ENTRIES including the films selected for screening at the festival grant BCFF a global, royalty-free right and license to use stills and excerpts of up to two minutes long for promotional purposes, online, at BCFF exhibitions, or at any exhibition promoting the BCFF.
-The authors and owners also grant to BCFF a global, royalty-free license and right to make copies of the ENTRIES, including films selected for screening and derivative films based on the films selected for screening, and including the rights to distribute copies of the films selected for screening to third parties and the rights to publicly display the films selected for screening, and the rights to publicly perform the films selected for screening by means of a digital audio transmission, and to otherwise use the ENTRIES in any way and manner it chooses.
+6. All authors and/or owners of the ENTRIES including the films selected for screening at the festival grant BCFF a nonexclusive, global, royalty free right and license to use stills and excerpts of up to two minutes long for promotional purposes, online, at BCFF exhibitions, or at any exhibition promoting the BCFF.
+The authors and owners also grant to BCFF a nonexclusive, global, royalty free license and right to right to make copies of the ENTRIES, including films selected for screening and derivative films based on the films selected for screening, and including the rights to distribute copies of the films selected for screening to third parties and the rights to publicly display the films selected for screening, and the rights to publicly perform the films selected for screening by means of a digital audio transmission, and to otherwise use the ENTRIES in any way and manner it chooses.

 7. BCFF is not responsible for any lost, stolen or damaged entries.